fr3nsis89/TempMail-API/README.md

 // To get a new temporary email with a specific login@domain tempMail = new TempMailClient("loginexample", domains[0]);

-// To get a new temporary email with with login and random domain tempMail = new TempMailClient("loginexample");
+// To get a new temporary email with login and random available domain tempMail = new TempMailClient("loginexample");

 // To delete current email and get a new one